valstat/valstat-rfc/README.md

 5. c# implementation
 6. go implementation

-> Together a protocol and its implementation are assembling an behavior pattern.
+> Together a concept and its implementation are making a behavior pattern.
 >

 ## Contact